tytysam/seir_to-do-list_app/to-do-list.md

 - Capturing Input

 ## Requirements
-- When the app loads, your app should render a list of items from a array of data.
-You can use the data below.
+- When the page loads, your app should render a list of items from an array of data.
+You can use the data below to get started.

 ```js
   const toDoListData = [